loginom/loginom-help-en-omegat/data/processors/control/condition.md

 * ![Delete branch](../../images/icons/toolbar-controls/delete_default.svg) enables to delete branch.
 * ![Delete all branches](../../images/icons/toolbar-controls/delete-all_default.svg) enables to delete all condition branches.

-**Condition** is an area for configuration of conditions for particular branch.
+**Condition**: the area for configuration of conditions for particular branch.
 It is displayed when selecting the listed branch.

 * ![Add new condition](../../images/icons/filterdata/filterdata-add_18x18.svg) enables to add a new condition into the branch.
 Upon pressing, its configuration window will be opened:
    * **Field** contains a list of all variables, table columns and pointer of table records supplied to input ports of the component.
 The selected object will be used for comparison.
    * **Aggregation** contains a list of the [aggregation](../func/aggregation-functions.md) methods applied to the table fields.
 The list is not available for variable fields.
    * **Condition** provides selection of the comparison method.
-   * **Compared value** is a value with which the selected object will be compared.
+   * **Compared value**: the value with which the selected object will be compared.
 * **AND/OR**: switch button appears between two conditions in the branch.
    * **AND**: the connected conditions will have the "true" value if both of them are true.
    * **OR**: the connected conditions will have the "true" value if at least one condition is true.